rforssen.net / iot

 GET /info Hardware info, config, file list

-GET /config Read current config
+GET /config Read current config.json

 POST /config Merge keys into config.json

 JSON body is merged (not replaced) into /config.json.
 Returns the full updated config.
+Changes to hardware-level settings take effect on next reboot.

 GET /logs List available log files